-Is this unit part of an HA-pair? o no Will the load balancer form part of a one armed set-up (i.e. same sub net as servers)?
-Then the load balancer will form part of a two-armed set-up.
-(See Quicks tart guide for further explanation We will now configure the load balancer's network interfaces: Enter the IP address for the INTERNAL interface eth0 (CIDR format): 192.168.2.120/24 Enter the IP address for the EXTERNAL interface eth1 (CIDR format): 10.0.0.120/16 Now we will configure the DNS and gateway settings for the load balance r.
-Enter the IP address of the default gateway IP v4: 10.0.0.1 Enter the IP address of the default gateway IP v6: Enter the IP address of the nameserver: 10.0.0.1 Enter the IP address of the second nameserver: Now we will configure the first Virtual Service.
-Enter the port number for the Virtual Service: 80 Enter the IP address of the first Real Server (backend): 192.168.2.60 Enter the IP address of the first Real Server (backend): Please check that all your settings are correct!
-192.168.2.60
+Is this unit part of an HA-pair? yes no no Will the load balancer form part of a one armed set-up (i.e. same subr net as servers)? ◎ yes ◎ n Then the load balancer will form part of a two-armed set-up.
+(See Quicks) art guide for further explanatio We will now configure the load balancer's network interfaces: Enter the IP address for the INTERNAL interface eth0 (CIDR format): 192.168.2.120/24 Enter the IP address for the EXTERNAL interface eth1 (CIDR format): 10.0.0.120/16 Now we will configure the DNS and gateway settings for the load balance Enter the IP address of the default gateway IP v4: 10.0.0.1 Enter the IP address of the default gateway IP v6: Enter the IP address of the nameserver: 10.0.0.1 Enter the IP address of the second nameserver: Now we will configure the first Virtual Service.
+Enter the port number for the Virtual Service: 80 Enter the IP address of the first Real Server (backend): 192.168.2.60 Please check that all your settings are correct!
+Submit

 Check that your settings are correct and click Submit.
 Once the wizard is complete the load balancer is configured and ready to use.
-Note that the wizard can also be run via the console by running the command Ibwizard as described on the console welcome screen.